DownThePark/mysql-snap/README.md

 ## Configuration

 ### Root Password
-A randomly generated password is automatically created for the MySQL `root` user.
+During installation, a randomly generated password is automatically created for the MySQL `root` user.
 To retrieve this password, issue the following command:

     sudo mysql-strict.rootpass

 MySQL will prevent itself from being used until you change this password.
-You can use the following commands to do so (don't forget to change `YOUR_NEW_PASS` with a strong password):
+You can use the following commands to update it (don't forget to change `YOUR_NEW_PASS` with a strong password):

     mysql-strict.mysql -u root -p
     ALTER USER 'root'@'localhost' IDENTIFIED WITH caching_sha2_password BY 'YOUR_NEW_PASS';